 4.2.
 The vehicle will depart at the time agreed on the formal timetables which are approved at the start of each academic year.
 It is not guaranteed that children will join the same bus or route as the previous academic year.

 4.3.
-Home to School Transport timetables are subject to change at any time and this will be communicated to the parent/guardian by email.
+Home to School Transport timetables are subject to change at any time and this will be communicated by email or via the Bakers Dolphin Passenger App notifications.

 4.4.
 We reserve the right to remove any stop listed in the application process if there are insufficient passengers boarding.
 It is the responsibility of the parent or guardian to arrange transport to the next nearest stop.